gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 - Choose `High` **_Quality_** when using Acrobat Pro.
 - Choose `Medium` **_Quality_** when using Foxit.

-Based on experiments, Acrobat produced good results with high quality, but not with medium quality.
-Foxit results for high and medium quality were similar, but the resulting file size was much smaller with medium.
-However, Acrobat created an even smaller file at high quality than
+Based on experiments, Acrobat produced good results with High quality, but not with Medium quality.
+Foxit results for High and Medium quality were similar, but the resulting file size was much smaller with Medium.
+However, Acrobat created an even smaller file at High quality than
-Foxit did with medium.
+Foxit did with Medium.

 #### More on downsampling and compression
 Think of the ppi value that you specify in the first field of the **_Downsample_** option like this.